 The Black Eyed Experience is Coming!
 We’re Getting Better Each Year!
 The Parker Oktoberfest Just Pushing to Perfection in Celebrations.

 We wanted to improve on an already growing celebration by adding more tradition.
 What better way to keep momentum than by adding more FUN things to do at the event.
 The Black Eyed Experience BINGO is all the rage and the Council of Arts, Science and Culture partnership with Rocky Mountain Bingo Supply and You Glow helps bring just that to the event.
 Play in the daytime or on Friday or Saturday night when the sun goes down and the black lights come on.
 It’s you glowing – and winning!

 As a non-profit fundraiser, the Parker Oktoberfest is run by volunteers.
 From board members and officers to beer servers, to game hosts, greeters, set up, take down, grounds crews, ticket sellers, ambassadors, parking attendants we value the commitment of volunteers to be successful.
 Please consider helping us out!

 Each year we are pleased to provide some of Germany’s finest exports to our festival.
-Paulaner Beer ranks at the top and does a masterful job at keeping us filled with the libations that drive our event.
+Erdinger Wiessbrau ranks at the top and does a masterful job at keeping us filled with the libations that drive our event.
 Come try some of the better tasting beer, cold and on tap!

-Were not quite sure why, but the German culture just seems to love the Schnapps to go with beer at these events.
-While we have traditionally sold schnapps from the main beer central area, this year we are deploying our Schnapps shooter team into the tent area.
+Were not quite sure why, but the German culture just seems to love a shot to go with beer at these events.
+While we have traditionally sold schnapps and whiskey from the main beer central area, this year we are deploying our Schnapps shooter team into the tent area.
 Flavors that serve as a nice after meal liqueur- You’ll love it!